mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 **End user login**

 Every app will need a way for your end users to get access to it.
-We advise to use the [<uOIDC SSO module</u](/appstore/modules/oidc/) for (B2E) apps you are developing.
+We advise to use the [OIDC SSO module](/appstore/modules/oidc/) for (B2E) apps you are developing.
 This is a sensible default as it is the easiest and most flexible approach for Single Sign-On and is supported by Microsoft’s Entra ID and most other IdPs.
-As an alternative you may advise [<uSAML</u](/appstore/modules/saml/)
+As an alternative you may advise [SAML](/appstore/modules/saml/)
-(e.g. for regulated B2C-apps) or [<uLDAP</u](/appstore/modules/ldap/) for on-prem apps or the [<uForgot My Password</u](/appstore/modules/forgot-password/) module for non-SSO apps.
+(e.g. for regulated B2C-apps) or [LDAP](/appstore/modules/ldap/) for on-prem apps or the [Forgot My Password](/appstore/modules/forgot-password/) module for non-SSO apps.

 **Familiarize with the Marketplace**